SCECcode/pycsep/CONTRIBUTING.md

     conda env create -f requirements.yml
     conda activate csep-dev
     pip install -e .[all]
-    # sync with default repository
+    # add upstream repository with default repository
     git remote add upstream https://github.com/SCECCode/pycsep.git

 Note: use the commend `conda deactivate` to go back to your regular environment.

 ## Submitting a Pull Request

+### Some notes for starting a pull request

 Pull requests are great!
 Please submit them to us!
 Here's how:

 1. Make a new branch.
 For features/additions base your new branch at `master`.
 2. Add a test!
-Only pull requests for documentation and refactoring do not require a test.
+Only pull requests for documentation, refactoring, or plotting features do not require a test.
+3. Also, documentation must accompany new feature requests.
 3. Make sure the tests pass.
 Run `./run_tests.sh` in the top-level directory of the repo.
 4. Push your changes to your fork and submit a pull request.
 Make sure to set the branch to `pycsep:master`.
 5. Wait for our review.
 There may be some suggested changes or improvements.
 Changes can be made after